Cascaded Incremental Nonlinear Dynamic Inversion Control for MAV Disturbance Rejection: Implementation

 Of course, the actual thrust of the propellers may be slightly different in a real flight, due to a different inflow.
 Furthermore, since the propellers have a quadratic thrust curve, their control effectiveness changes depending on their current rotational rate.
-In this paper, we assume that the control effectiveness of the rotors with respect to the specific force can be approximated by a static one.
+In this paper, it is assumed that the control effectiveness of the rotors with respect to the specific force can be approximated by a static one.
 This removes the need to recalculate $(\bs{G}_1+\bs{G}_2)^{-1}$ after every time step, enhancing the speed of the algorithm.

 Errors introduced by these simplifications are expected to have low impact, because of the incremental nature of the controller.
 If an increment in thrust does not lead to the desired acceleration, another increment is applied.
 This way, small errors in the control effectiveness are handled naturally.